Skip to Content

 The outer ring of a mason jar wrapped in black card stock.

-Cut a strip of black card stock to be a little wider than the outer ring.
-Wrap it around the mason jar outer ring and secure it with a little bit of tape.
-It will be larger than the outer ring.
-Make a perpendicular cuts, perpendicular to the outer ring, to create sections.
-Push those down.
+Cut a strip of black card stock to be a little wider than the outer band of the mason jar lid.
+Wrap the card stock around the outer band and secure it with a little bit of tape.
+Make cuts, perpendicular to the outer band, to create sections.

 The outer ring of a mason jar being pushed onto a black card stock square.

-Add a few dollops of glue to those sections and stick the card stock square to it, making sure to push down.
+Add a few dollops of glue to those sections and stick the card stock square to it, making sure to push down to secure the card stock.

 A blue card stock square cut into slits.